Never heard of swede (rutabaga)? Well, it's time you get to know this vegetable, it's low-carb friendly!

 - parsley root: 1.7 g net carbs

-After a few cooking experiments, I would say swede was a good compromise.
-But don't expect the same taste and crispiness of potato fries.
 I also tried fries from other vegetables: Turnip and kohlrabi fries had more water content and the texture was a bit too soft and chewy for fries, but they are still good for those who want to save more carbs.
 Parsley root fries tasted great but they may not be easy to find (at least not in the UK).
-Just make sure you don't get parsnips - they look the same but the carbs content is A LOT higher!
+Just make sure you don't get parsnips - they look the same but the carbs content is a lot higher!

 Nutritional values (per serving)